Keeping pets safe at Christmas

 Make sure your tree is safe, avoid toxic plants, keep your animals from chewing on power cords or lights, be careful of sharp and delicate ornaments, monitor lit candles, and, if you own cats, skip the tinsel to avoid accidental ingestion and costly surgery!

-Try these companion animal friendly decorating tips instead:
+Try these animal friendly decorating tips instead:

 - Make sure your Christmas tree is safely secured to the floor, wall or ceiling and cannot easily topple over.